 In 2004 Burriana Beach was one of the two andalucian beaches distinguished with the award of a “Q” award quality standard for tourist beaches, an award which it maintains to this day.
 As well as this it is awarded every year the EU award for beach cleanliness, as indicated by the Blue Flag award.

 16- Maro's sugar refinery

 The story of the Maro's sugar refinery begins in 1582, when it was licensed by Felipe de Armengol, lawyer to the court of Granada, bought from Juan de Gricio Herrera, the Lord of Maro, and decided to grow sugarcane, and so starting the first sugar refinery in the area, the construction of which was begun in 1585, opening at the same time a route from Maro to Granada, via the “Sierra de Almijara”.

 This refinery continued operating until a fire in the 1870's paralysed its work, at which point in time the refinary was now the property of the Pérez del Pulgar family.
 Despite undergoing various redesigns and now finding itself in a state of dilapidation, the building still conserves some of the original, strongly built building, realised by famed ashlars working with Travertino stone which constructed solid walls, spans and half-pointed arches, all perfectly finished, and similarly a powerful buttress or “friend's foot” which points towards the gully.

 17- The San Antonio Abad Refinery

-The refinery of “San Antonio Abad” was the first sugar refinery built in Nerja and around 1595 there is evidence that it worked at full capacity, being owned as it was by Juan de Briones, and continued in use until the 19th century.
+Finally, the audioguide leads us to the refinery of “San Antonio Abad”, which was the first sugar refinery built in Nerja and around 1595 there is evidence that it worked at full capacity, being owned as it was by Juan de Briones, and continued in use until the 19th century.
 During this period it had an annexe containing a flour mill known as “Tabalones”.
 This refinery was bought by the Larios family in 1872.